 I was considering visiting Jambo Beach after a brief stopover at Imigongo Art Center but I didn’t make it that far.
-Muhazi Beach Resort’s signpost placed a few kilometers after Rwamagana town attracts my attention every time I drive towards Kayonza.
+Muhazi Beach Resort’s signpost, placed a few kilometers after Rwamagana town, attracts my attention every time I drive towards Kayonza.

 This time, I couldn’t resist the temptation to turn left and head to the facility whose existence led to the installation of the said signpost.

-I visited the lakeside resort in the middle of the week.
+It was a weekday.
 Upon arrival, I saw three vehicles on the parking lot, a far cry from what is usually the case on Saturdays and Sundays.

 A few guests were attending what looked like a seminar or workshop in the conference room.
 I peeped through the window and poked my nose into their business.
 One of them was running a power point presentation displaying graphs, pie charts and figures I wasn’t in a mood to pay attention to.
 The rest were following attentively wearing business suits and those suffocating neckties I rightfully hate.
 Who invented neckties?